devoxel/cpssd/spellcheck/README.md

 interested you can read more about the process [here](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/)

-Run `npm run` to see a list of all the scripts.
+You can then run `npm run` to see a list of all the scripts.

 Scripts
 -------